KarloMijaljevic/SDK-AC/ReadMe.md

 service.
 ### SERVER
 To install the server you need to download to have a Linux system to run it.
+Also you need to have nmap installed.
 This is a precondition.
 Then you need to:
 1. Install NodeJS if you do not have it.
 2. Then clone the GitHub repository and run: 'npm install'